Selected work.

 A regional system model built from a large evidence base, translated into a practical portfolio of pathways to support prioritization, bundling, and sequencing across interconnected domains.

-- Scale with traceability: worked across 724 source documents, processed into structured influence statements used to build an evidence-backed graph and pathway portfolio
+- Scale with traceability: worked across 700+ sources, processed into structured influence statements used to build an evidence-backed graph and pathway portfolio

 - Decision-first outputs: a curated set of “if we act here, then…” pathways plus cross-cutting enabling conditions, risks, and validation priorities